princeton-ddss/julia-user-group/talks/distributed-julia.md

 - `Threads.@spawn` - like @async, but with threads running task
     - Multiple tasks can use the same thread!

+# Threads
+- -p 2 -t 2 means two workers with two threads on each process
+    - Use addprocs and pass -t as exeflags for fine-grained control
+- Interactive threads?
+- `Threads.@threads for i = 1:10`
+- `Threads.@spawn` - like @async, but with threads running task
+    - Multiple tasks can use the same thread!

+## Data-race conditions
+- You are responsible for ensuring program is data-race free!
+- Julia Channels are thread-safe => may be used to communicate safely betwen threads
+- `ReentrantLock` provides a mechanism for safely accessing and modifying data that is used by multiple threads
+- A thread acquires the lock, does some work and then releases the lock
+- Julia prevents other threads from accessing any variable accessing while the lock is locked

+### Atomics (cf. Dune)
+- `Threads.Atomic` can wrap primitive types (`isprimitivetype(T) == true`)

 ## Asynchronous Programming
 Asynchronous programming refers to code in which the program does not stop to execute (at least some) functions.
 For example, a function might "pause" to fetch data from an API, return control to a main event loop, then resume to perform an action after the data finishes downloading before finally exiting.
 Asynchronous programming is especially useful for application development because it provides a way to "move through" IO bound operation.
 This soft of programming is essential for graphical interfaces and browsers, but can also be useful when optimizing any IO-bound code, i.e., coed that spends a lot of time on "blocking" actions: database queries, API calls, background jobs, disk access, GPU, etc. (Essentially anything that depends on an "external" system).